HypMachine/HypML/README.md

 ## What does a .hypml file look like?

-HypML is a human-readable plain-text file, which is based on  [YAML](https://en.wikipedia.org/wiki/YAML)with a strict set of validation rules to keep the correct format.
+HypML is a human-readable plain-text file, which is based on  [YAML](https://en.wikipedia.org/wiki/YAML) with a strict set of validation rules to keep the correct format.

 Check out these examples:

 * Iris classifier: [iris.hypml](https://github.com/HypMachine/HypML/blob/master/examples/iris.hypml)
+* More to come!

 ## How do I write a .hypml file?

-Further documentation about the structure and options available of .hypml is coming soon!
+Further documentation about the structure and options available when writing a .hypml is available [here](https://github.com/HypMachine/HypML/tree/master/docs)!

 ## Working with .hypml files in Python